-A survey has been conducted at all 08 roads which undergo reconditioning.
-The present traffic status has been used to was done to forecast traffic demand.
+A survey has been conducted at all 04 roads which undergo rehabilitation.
+The present traffic status has been used to forecasting traffic demand.
 In order to forecast the traffic demand, it is deemed necessary to review the present state traffic closely.
-The traffic volume, road conditions and traffic facilities, etc.
+The traffic volume, road conditions and traffic facilities, etc., have been surveyed.

-Table 8 Traffic Volume Survey Approach
+Table 8: Traffic Volume Survey Approach

 Contents Items Description Remark Traffic volume survey By selection, type, the direction of the vehicle 24hr Survey For a total of 12 vehicle types By the survey team.
 Travel speed survey The average speed of traffic by section and direction.
 The survey by actual drive.
 By experts visit.
-Socio-economic index Socio-economic index of influence, direct/ indirect - Reference to Reference to Literature Data environs Major geographic features and urban infrastructure Traffic facility installation plan Status of designation of region and zone literature data.
+Socio-economic index Socio-economic index of influence, direct/ indirect Reference to Reference to Literature Data Land use plan and environs development plan for the neighboring area Major geographic features and urban infrastructure Traffic facility installation plan Status of designation of region and zone literature data.
 To be utilized as fundamental data of traffic demand Installation of traffic facilities and relevant plans Master plans associated with the project forecast.